ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 {{site.data.keyword.databases-for-redis}} has a two nodes, master and replica.
 Users can connect only to master node and replica is used for ensuring high-availability, which is generally unaccessible to customers.
 However, because of certain reasons, as it can be with any remote connections, a switchover can occur where the replica is promoted to master.
 Users can experience a momentary blip in service, and no other impact is expected if they are configured correctly.

 a.
-Because of lower IOPS, master is busy and does not respond to sentinels, which returns this error message  error in LogDNA.
+Because of lower IOPS, master is busy and does not respond to Sentinels, which returns this error message  error in LogDNA.

 b.
-Because of network latency, sentinels are unable to communicate with master.
+Because of network latency, Sentinels are unable to communicate with master.

 c.
-Scheduled maintenance
+Scheduled maintenance.

 d.
-Minor version upgrades
+Minor version upgrades.

-Solutions:
+### Solutions:
 {: tsResolve}

 a.
 Include retry and reconnect logic in your application design.
 You can use libraries like ioredis and noderedis.
 For more details, see [error detection and handling with Redis blog post](https://developer.ibm.com/articles/error-detection-and-handling-with-redis/).